• SCVO

 • £37,694 pro-rata

-• Closing 24th February 2026
+• Closing 4th May 2026

-The Advice Manager provides strategic and operational leadership for Strath Union’s Advice Hub, ensuring the delivery of a high-quality, safe, and student-centred advice service.
+The Advice Manager provides leadership for Strath Union’s Advice Hub, ensuring the delivery of a high-quality, safe, and student-centred advice service.
 Working on a part-time basis, the role focuses on oversight, prioritisation, quality assurance, and the professional supervision of staff delivering advice and casework, rather than day-to-day operational delivery.

 The postholder is responsible for line managing the Advice Hub team, providing professional supervision, guidance on complex cases, and ensuring robust advice standards are consistently applied.
 The Advice Manager plays a key role in shaping service priorities, managing risk, and ensuring the Advice Hub operates effectively within available capacity.